What Are Snow Tires?

 • Tread pattern: The tiny slits on your tire are called sipes.
 Deeper tread patterns prevent snow buildup and improve grip against snow and ice.

-Some snow tires have small metal studs that pierce snow and ice and allow the tire to better grip the road.[4]
-However, some states ban or limit the use of studded tires,[5] citing road damage from the metal studs eroding pavement.[6]
+Some snow tires have small metal studs that pierce snow and ice and allow the tire to better grip the road.
+But some states ban or limit the use of studded tires, citing that the metal studs erode pavement and cause road damage.[3]

 Snow tires vs. tire chains